Steve Pelluer: Dallas Cowboys

 In 1988, at a low point in franchise history, he started 14 of the 16 games, passing for 3,139 yards, 17 touchdowns, rushing for 314 yards (second on the team) and 2 touchdowns, but the team finished just 3–13 (3–11 in his starts).
 In the seventh game against the Chicago Bears, while sliding feet first, a fierce hit by linebacker Mike Singletary forced him to leave the game with a concussion.
 In the eighth game against the Philadelphia Eagles, he completed 32 (second in team history) out of 46 passes for 342 yards.
 In the fifteenth game against the Washington Redskins, he passed for 333 yards and 3 touchdowns.
-He was the last quarterback to start and win a game for a Tom Landry-coached team and became one of only 3 quarterbacks in franchise history to pass for more than 3,000 yards in a season, joining Roger Staubach (2 times) and Danny White (4 times).
+In the 24–17 win, Pelluer was called for a false start when he jerked his head in an attempt to draw the Redskins offside.
+Pelluer complained to referee Jerry Markbreit, who replied, "You're jerking the shit out of it!"
+Markbreit did not realize his microphone was still on, and the obscenity was broadcast to the crowd at RFK Stadium and television viewers on CBS.
+He was the last quarterback to start and win a game for a Tom Landry-coached team, while becoming one of only 3 quarterbacks in franchise history to pass for more than 3,000 yards in a season, joining Roger Staubach (2 times) and Danny White (4 times).

-The next year, he asked to be traded, after Jimmy Johnson was hired as the new head coach and drafted two rookie quarterbacks (Troy Aikman and Steve Walsh).
-On October 17, 1989, he was traded to the Kansas City Chiefs in exchange for a third round draft choice in 1990 (#68-Ron Lewis) and a fourth round draft choice in 1991 (#106-Bill Musgrave).
+In 1989, he asked to be traded, after Jimmy Johnson was hired as the new head coach and drafted two rookie quarterbacks (Troy Aikman and Steve Walsh).
+On October 17, he was traded to the Kansas City Chiefs in exchange for a third round draft choice in 1990 (#68-Ron Lewis) and a fourth round draft choice in 1991 (#106-Bill Musgrave).

 Kansas City Chiefs

 In 1989, he appeared in 5 regular season games with 3 starts.
 On November 5, he led his team to a 20–10 win against the Seattle Seahawks and tied a franchise record for rushing yards (69) by a quarterback.

 In 1990, he appeared in 13 games with no starts, after Steve DeBerg established himself as the team starter during the preseason.

 On August 7, 1991, he walked out of training camp, before returning on August 19.
-He was released on August 27 and later re-signed on December 17 to back up Mark Vlasic after DeBerg was injured.
+He was released on August 27 and later re-signed on December 17, to back up Mark Vlasic after DeBerg was injured.

 Denver Broncos

-In 1992, he was signed in Plan B free agency by the Denver Broncos and was cut on August 18, before the start of the season.
+On April 1, 1992, he was signed in Plan B free agency by the Denver Broncos.
+He was cut on August 18, before the start of the season.

 Winnipeg Blue Bombers

-In 1995, Pelluer signed with the Winnipeg Blue Bombers of the Canadian Football League after being out of football for three years.
+In May 1995, Pelluer signed with the Winnipeg Blue Bombers of the Canadian Football League after being out of football for three years.
 He was lost for the season after dislocating his shoulder in the second game against the Birmingham Barracudas.